Taigashaku/Engg1340-Accounting-System/README.md

 4. The system can sort the records according to user’s input like type, date, etc
 5. The system can calculate some statistic for the user like monthly income, percentage of each type of transaction, etc
 6. User can set an amount of budget.
 When the expenses reach the budget, the system will alert the user
-7. The system secure the data as it requires a password to unlock the data
+7. A user authentication system: Users are allowed to register and set password for individual account, using the account to access their own data.
+The system secure the data as it requires a password to unlock the data

 Input/Output specifications